-In conjunction with the Detroit-based crowdfunding site known as Patronicity and the Michigan Municipal League, the Michigan Economic Development Corporation (MEDC) has developed "Public Spaces and Community Places", a creative funding mechanism.
+The Michigan Economic Development Corporation in conjunction with the Detroit-based Patronicity and in partnership with the Michigan State Housing Development Authority (MSHDA) and the Michigan Municipal League, has developed "Public Spaces and Community Places", a creative funding mechanism.

 Donation crowdfunding, a simple and innovative way to generate public interest and raise donations to revitalize or create public spaces, has recently become popular amongst groups looking to make local improvements.
 Because it utilizes web-based donations, projects are accessible to anyone willing to make a donation.
 Further, this tool engages the public as each person plays a part in achieving community improvements, and instills community pride as residents become invested in their surroundings.